Happy 30th Anniversary Computer Market Research!

 - Shoulder pads.
 Shoulder pads everywhere!

-Over the years, Computer Market Research has been able to adapt in an evolving industry.
+Over the years, Computer Market Research has been able to adapt to an evolving industry.
 Heles sees his company as an industry leader due to continuous product development and a commitment to eliminating any customer pain points that arise.

 “I’m extremely optimistic about the future.
 I believe that our clients will greatly profit from our transition to added self-service applications and more user involvement.
 Also, I’m thrilled to be launching MioDatos, a sister company of Computer Market Research, which will offer a platform that focuses on synchronized channel marketing.”
 When asked about what challenges lie ahead, Heles said that “whatever they are, it’s the unforeseen challenges that make this business so much fun.”